Rafael-Duarte-Silva/Profile_manager/README.md

 # Profile Manager

-  This project implements a CRUD system with authentication, internationalization (i18n), serverless architecture, and JWT-based authorization.
+  This project implements a CRUD system with authentication, internationalization (i18n), stateless architecture, and JWT-based authorization.

   ## How to log in